akirakubo/bert-japanese-aozora/README.md

 * We provide models trained on Aozora Bunko.
 We used works written both in contemporary Japanese kana spelling and in classical Japanese kana spelling.
 * Models trained on Aozora Bunko and Wikipedia are also available.
-* We trained models with different pre-tokenization methods (MeCab with UniDic, SudachiPy).
+* We trained models by applying different pre-tokenization methods (MeCab with UniDic and SudachiPy).
-* All models are trained with the same configuration as the [bert-japanese](https://github.com/yoheikikuta/bert-japanese) (except for tokenization).
-We also provide models with 2M training steps.
+* All models are trained with the same configuration as the [bert-japanese](https://github.com/yoheikikuta/bert-japanese) (except for tokenization. bert-japanese uses SentencePiece unigram language model without pre-tokenization).
+* We provide models with 2M training steps.

 # Pretrained models

 If you want to use models with [🤗 Transformers](https://github.com/huggingface/transformers), see [Converting Tensorflow Checkpoints](https://huggingface.co/transformers/converting_tensorflow_models.html).

-When you use models with pre-tokenization, you will have to pre-tokenize datasets with the same morphological analyzer and the dictionary.
+When you use models, you will have to pre-tokenize datasets with the same morphological analyzer and the dictionary.

-When you do fine-tuning tasks, you may want to modify codes.
+When you do fine-tuning tasks, you may want to modify official BERT codes or Transformers codes.
 [BERT日本語Pretrainedモデル - KUROHASHI-KAWAHARA LAB](http://nlp.ist.i.kyoto-u.ac.jp/index.php?BERT%E6%97%A5%E6%9C%AC%E8%AA%9EPretrained%E3%83%A2%E3%83%87%E3%83%AB) will help you out.

 ## BERT-base